-How to Use Google My Business Posts
+Part II: How to Use Google My Business Posts

 Now that you understand the impact of Google Posts, let’s talk about how to begin.
 To use Google Posts, you’ll need to verify your Google My Business listing.
 Once you’ve verified your business with Google, log into your Google My Business account.

 Select “Posts” from the left sidebar.
 Click within the top “card” and a pop-up will appear.
 You can then write a 100-300 word post and attach a picture (some accounts have the ability to add a video).
 Other options include making a post event (for something like a sale) or adding a button.
 Once you are satisfied with the post, select “Preview” to see what the final post looks like, and then select “Publish.”